- Investment funds

 Read our brochure to see how the Guernsey Foundation stacks up against other jurisdictions.

 A private trust company (PTC) is a privately owned company that acts as a trustee, usually for a family trust or group of trusts.
 PTCs are often, but by no means exclusively, at the heart of a family office established to run a family's affairs.

 The Guernsey Trusts Law enacted in 2008 made several amendments to the island's fiduciary environment, including the abolition of the personal liability of directors in a PTC to encourage greater use of such entities.

-Advantages includes the fact that the board of a PTC can – subject to tax considerations – often be populated with the right complement of professionals, specialists, family members and friends; it can be changed quickly if necessary without compromising the continuity of the underlying trusteeship or administration.
+Advantages include the fact that the board of a PTC can – subject to tax considerations – often be populated with the right complement of professionals, specialists, family members and friends; it can be changed quickly if necessary without compromising the continuity of the underlying trusteeship or administration.
 A professional trustee is often appointed to the board for many reasons, not least to discharge the day-to-day administration of running the PTC and its underlying trusts.